 Albert Finney stars as Scrooge in Scrooge with music by Leslie Bricusse, a man whose musical prowess sits at the intersection of Willy Wonka and Goldfinger.
 Directed by the Poseidon Adventure guy.
 Ok.

-Will admit that I groaned when I saw the length.
+I groaned when I saw the length.
 I’ve already sunk over seven hours of film watching time into this fucking project.
-Lucky, most of that extra length comes from musical numbers and not bloated storytelling.
+Lucky, most of that extra length in this film comes from musical numbers and not bloated storytelling.
 (I then checked the length for some of the upcoming adaptations and they are not so kind.)

 The title cards for this film are all really beautifully drawn by Ronald Searle and MUST be appreciated.
 Take some time to appreciate them now, please.

 We’re now in colour!
 We’re also now in cockney accents, the first I’ve heard all December.
 People actually look grimy and Victorian and no-one more so than our Ebenezer Scrooge.

 This Scrooge is a pantomime Scrooge; a true miser who walks around with a crooked spine and an old man voice.
 He leaves his house undusted, he keeps a purse of money around his neck at all times and keeps keys for safes inside other safes (saves? – Ed).
 Contrast him to the well-dressed, city boy Alastair Sim Scrooge.
 I think they’re good examples of how far in either direction you can go with naturalism and still deliver a good performance.
 There’s nothing realistic about Albert Finney’s performance but nor does there need to be.
 It is campy and fun and right for a musical.

 Odd moment as he reproaches Fred for marrying “that idiot lovesick female”.
 Either he’s a misogynist, he’s envious of Fred’s romantic success or he’s gay.
 I shall bare these in mind as I proceed.